fxxrytail/skzcode/content/support/skz-comeback/index.md

 ![Stray Kids CHEESE](images/skz-cheese.jpg)

 _This post was made to help STAYs visiting this website be aware of Stray Kids comeback.
-This post was first written during NOEASY era (Aug 2021) and updated some information for ODDINARY.
-Some information may have changed without me realizing but it's pretty much the same every comeback.
+This post was first written during NOEASY era (Aug 2021) and updated every comeback.
+Some information may have changed without me realizing.
 It's best to follow Stray Kids fanbase accounts for faster update.
 You may also DM me at {{< a "@daisukijeu" "https://twitter.com/daisukijeu_">}} if information here is outdated, I'll try to update this when I can._